av-mamzikov/break-reminder/README.md

 ## Requirements

 - Windows operating system
-- For PowerShell version: PowerShell 5.1 or higher
+- For PowerShell version: PowerShell 5.1 or higher (included in Windows 11 and can be installed to windows 10)
 - For VBScript version: Windows Script Host (included in all Windows versions)
 - No additional dependencies required